wo3kie/hft-dojo/README.md

   }
   ```

+- **flat_list** - A fixed‑capacity, array‑based linked list.
+It is designed for scenarios where the maximum number of elements is known in advance, and it provides fast insertions and deletions without dynamic memory allocation.

 - **flat_queue** - A fixed‑capacity, array‑based queue with a linked‑list structure.
 It is designed for scenarios where the maximum number of elements is known in advance, and it provides fast enqueue and dequeue operations without dynamic memory allocation.

   - **flat_queue** - uses a sentinel node to manage the queue, for branchless insertions and deletions.
 It maintains a free list of available slots, which enables it to reuse memory efficiently without fragmentation.